SMSpp-Project/BinaryKnapsackBlock/README.md

 - `BinaryKnapsackBlock`, a SMS++ :Block for the Binary Knapsack Problem

-- `DP BinaryKnapsackSolver`, a SMS++ :Solver for BinaryKnapsackBlock based on a trivial implementation of the standard Dynamic Programming approach, with the significant assumption that the items with the "wrong sign" (in a maximization problem, having a negative weight and a positive cost) are "few" w.r.t. those with the "right sign" (in a maximization problem, having both weight and cost positive)
+- `DPBinaryKnapsackSolver`, a SMS++ :Solver for BinaryKnapsackBlock based on a trivial implementation of the standard Dynamic Programming approach

 ## Getting started

-These instructions will let you build MCFBlock and MCFSolver on your system.
+These instructions will let you build BinaryKnapsackBlock and DPBinaryKnapsackSolver on your system.

 ### Requirements